Legal document

 - claims arising from Customer Content, your APIs, your users, or your third-party integrations.

-Nothing in these Terms excludes or limits liability where such exclusion or limitation is not permitted by applicable law, including liability for intentional misconduct, gross negligence, or mandatory data protection liability.
+Nothing in these Terms excludes or limits liability where such exclusion or limitation is not permitted by applicable law, including mandatory consumer rights, intentional misconduct, gross negligence, or mandatory data protection liability.

 19. Indemnity